RClueX/AppSec_QnA/Senario Based Question.md

 7. Security Testing: Regularly perform security testing, including both black box and white box techniques, to identify and address insecure deserialization vulnerabilities.

-Remember that secure deserialization is a multifaceted challenge, and it's important to consider a layered approach to application security, including input validation, secure coding practices, and adherence to secure development frameworks and guidelines.

 **`What is SQL Injection, Types of SQL Injection and Recommendations ?
 What is stored procedure are they secure against SQL Injection ?`**